-Regina L. Miller, Head Varsity Coach, Women's Basketball, Division of Intercollegiate Athletics, Chicago, non-tenured, a first amendment to extend the current multi-year agreement, on a twelve-month service basis, on 100 percent time, effective April 1, 2015 through March 31, 2018.
+REGINA L. MILLER, head varsity coach, women's basketball, Department of Intercollegiate Athletics, Chicago, non-tenured, a first amendment to extend the current multiyear agreement, on a twelve-month service basis, on 100 percent time, effective April 1, 2015, through March 31, 2018.
 Coach Miller's annual base salary will increase to \$153,515, effective April 1, 2015.
-This first amendment supersedes Coach Miller's current employment contract effective from July 25, 2011 through March 15, 2015, and extends the existing amendments.
+This first amendment supersedes Coach Miller's current employment contract effective from July 25, 2011, through March 15, 2015, and extends the existing amendments.

-She shall be eligible for merit raises above the guaranteed base salary amount if justified by the periodic evaluations of the Athletic Director.
+She shall be eligible for merit raises above the guaranteed base salary amount if justified by the periodic evaluations of the athletic director.

-Coach Miller shall have the opportunity to receive supplemental compensation in consideration of efforts contributing to exceptional Team performance and participation in certain games or tournaments:
+Coach Miller shall have the opportunity to receive supplemental compensation in consideration of efforts contributing to exceptional team performance and participation in certain games or tournaments:

-Event Bonus Compensation Maintains NCAA Compliance and Achieved Student Athlete Academic Performance Goals \$2,000 annual increase Horizon League Regular Season Championship 5% bonus of her base salary Horizon League Tournament Championship 5% bonus of her base salary Horizon League Regular and Tournament Championship 10% bonus of her base salary Advancement to NCAA Tournament (at-large bid) 5% bonus of her base salary Advancement to WNIT Tournament (at-large bid) 4% bonus of her base salary Wins NCAA Women's Basketball Championship 25% bonus of her base salary Wins WNIT Tournament Championship \$15,000 bonus Receives Head Coach of the Year from the Horizon League \$2,500 bonus Receives National Coach of the Year \$10,000 bonus Team selected as a top 25 team in final poll \$5,000 bonus Average Paid Attendance in any year of 500-1,000 \$1,000 Contract 1,001-2,000 \$2,500 Auto Stipend Not to exceed \$12,500 annually during the term of the employment contract
+Event Bonus Compensation Maintains NCAA Compliance and Achieved Student- Athlete Academic Performance Goals \$2,000 annual increase Horizon League Regular Season Championship 5% bonus of her base salary Horizon League Tournament Championship 5% bonus of her base salary Horizon League regular and tournament championship 10% bonus of her base salary Advancement to NCAA Tournament (at-large bid) 5% bonus of her base salary Advancement to WNIT Tournament (at-large bid) 4% bonus of her base salary Wins NCAA Women's Basketball Championship 25% bonus of her base salary Wins WNIT Tournament Championship \$15,000 bonus Receives Head Coach of the Year from the Horizon League \$2,500 bonus Receives National Coach of the Year \$10,000 bonus Team selected as a top 25 team in final poll \$5,000 bonus Average paid attendance in any year of contract 500-1,000 \$1,000 1,001-2,000 \$2,500 Auto Stipend Not to exceed \$12,500 annually during the term of the employment contract